somyajeet1/spammerbots/README.md

 ☞ `ALIVE_MEDIA` - Telegraph link of media(photo/video/gif) to be displayed while using alive command.<br>

 ```
-If you are taking code from this repository without a fork, then atleast
+If you are taking code from this repository without a fork,
-give credits to our hardwork & star to this repo. ❤️
+then atleast give credits to our hardwork & star to this
+repository. ❤️
 ```